IV. Diatonic Harmony, Tonicization, and Modulation

 Key Takeaways

-- When resolving [latex]\mathrm{cad.}^6_4[/latex], be sure to follow the figures such that the 6th above the bass falls to a 5th above the bass and the 4th above the bass falls to a 3rd above the bass.
+• When resolving [latex]\mathrm{cad.}^6_4[/latex], be sure to follow the figures such that the sixth above the bass falls to a fifth above the bass and the fourth above the bass falls to a third above the bass.

-So far, we’ve seen that the dominant can be strengthened, particularly at authentic cadences, by the addition of a 7th.
+So far, we’ve seen that the dominant can be strengthened, particularly at authentic cadences, by the addition of a seventh.
 We also saw that both half cadences and authentic cadences are commonly strengthened using a strong predominant.
-In this chapter, we look at another way to strengthen the dominant’s desire for resolution: [latex]\mathrm{cadential}^6_4[/latex] [latex](\mathrm{cad.}^6_4).[/latex]
+In this chapter, we look at another way to strengthen the the dominant’s drive toward resolution: the cadential [latex]^6_4[/latex] [latex](\mathrm{cad.}^6_4)[/latex].

 The authentic cadence in Example 1 involves a V7 that has been embellished by [latex]\mathrm{cad.}^6_4[/latex].
-We use the word “embellished” intentionally here because the [latex]\mathrm{cad.}^6_4[/latex] is comprised of two embellishing tones that appear over Sol ([latex]\hat{5}[/latex]) in the bass.
+We use the word “embellished” intentionally here because the [latex]\mathrm{cad.}^6_4[/latex] comprises two embellishing tones that appear over sol ([latex]\hat{5}[/latex]) in the bass.
 In Example 1, the embellishing tones are a passing tone and a suspension.
-These embellishing tones happen to always be a 6th and a 4th above the bass, and their appearance often intensifies our desire for a cadence, hence the name “[latex]\mathrm{cad.}^6_4[/latex].”
+These embellishing tones happen to always be a sixth and a fourth above the bass, and their appearance often intensifies the expectation to hear a cadence, hence the name “[latex]\mathrm{cad.}^6_4[/latex].”
 Although the [latex]\mathrm{cad.}^6_4[/latex] often shows up at cadence points, it may show up anywhere in a phrase as an embellishment of V(7).

 A note on [latex]^6_4[/latex] chords.

-[latex]^6_4[/latex] chords are special because they involve a dissonance (the 4th) with the bass.
-Composers therefore treat [latex]^6_4[/latex] chords in four special ways.
+[latex]^6_4[/latex] chords are special because they involve a dissonance (the fourth) with the bass.
+Composers therefore treat [latex]^6_4[/latex] chords in distinct ways, which fall into four categories.
 To acknowledge their special usage, each variety of [latex]^6_4[/latex] chord has its own label that relates to how the chord functions.
 Future chapters will introduce the remaining [latex]^6_4[/latex] chord types.

 Labeling cadential 6/4

-- The chord appears after a strong predominant.
-If we label it [latex]\mathrm{I}^6_4[/latex], we’d be implying a predominant goes to tonic, which is not the sound we hear given that Sol ([latex]\hat{5}[/latex]) is in the bass.
+1. The chord appears after a strong predominant.
+If we label it [latex]\mathrm{I}^6_4[/latex], we’d be implying that a predominant goes to tonic, which is not the sound we hear, given that sol ([latex]\hat{5}[/latex]) is in the bass.

 Writing with cadential 6/4